gashcrumb/backstage/beps/0002-dynamic-frontend-plugins/README.md

 ### Definition of UI dynamic plugin

-Dynamic UI plugin (from now just plugin) is a plugin, that is not part of the output of a backstage instance build.
+A dynamic UI plugin (from now just plugin) is a plugin that is not part of the output of a backstage instance build.
 The plugin and its assets are injected into backstage at runtime.
 In this case, its injected into the browser at some point during user session.

 From the user POV, there is no difference between classic and dynamic plugins.